|

 Then as your guests pull out of the driveway it’s like a slow exhale.

-You’re sad to see them go because you’ve had such a great visit.
-But you know you’ll have to walk back inside, clean the house all over again and get ready for the workweek.
+But you also know you’ll have to walk back inside, clean the house all over again, and get ready for the workweek.

 The Gift Of Hospitality…